S4G4R/TicTacToe/README.md

 TicTacToe in pure C++

-Type 'make' inside src folder to start the game.
+Type 'make' inside src folder to start the game, and 'make clean' to reset files.